jrysanek/pagebypage/README.md

 ### Overview

 _**Page by Page** is your new favorite book app!
-Search for your favorite author or book and add it to your wish list! ._
+Search for your favorite author or book and add it to your wish list!

+The app will have search bar that allows you too look up books by author or title.
+The results will display with the book cover and title, with the book itself being a link to more detailed information.
+The site will be using local storage to allow the user to store a wishlist of books they are interested in for future reference. _

 <br>